 The current trend in landscape photography is for gear storage in a backpack with a rear entry flap (meaning the part of the bag that touches your back when walking has a zipper around it that opens up to the largest compartment).
 F-Stop Gear makes several popular bags amongst landscape photographers such as the Loka, and now their Ajna bag.
 However, Lowepro makes the Whistler bag and Clik makes a Contrejour bag with similar designs, prices, and specs.

-After considering all three of these bags, I decided to purchase the F-Stop Gear Ajna with Red Bull colors and a Large ICU.
+After considering all three of these bags, I decided to purchase the F-stop Ajna with Medium ICU (click to see on Amazon).
 It was an expensive purchase ($388 including shipping), but I hope for this bag to become my daily driver and to fix some frustrations I have with my current bag.

 However, I've also owned the Clik Elite Contrejour 40 backpack (non-2.0), so I can compare both of these bags well.
 I have not actually owned or used the LowePro Whistler camera bag, so I'm relying only on the specs and reviews of other Youtubers for that portion of the review.
 One of these days I should email them and ask to get a review copy.